Camping Near Bishop, CA

 Nestled between Bishop Creek and Green Creek, Parchers has an alpine setting that is spectacular for fishermen and hikers alike.
-Parcher’s offers beautiful RV spaces in picturesque Bishop Creek Canyon.
-Parcher’s also offers cabins that are fully equipped, most with kitchenettes.
+Parchers offers beautiful RV spaces in picturesque Bishop Creek Canyon and also offers cabins that are fully equipped, most with kitchenettes.
 The restaurant is open Thursday through Monday and serves a complete breakfast and lunch menu.
-A gift-shop and mini-mart is also on the premises and has all the necessities for the vacationer.
+A gift shop and mini-mart are also on the premises and have all the necessities for the vacationer.
 The resort is only 1 mile from South Lake.
 Creek fishing and several hiking trails are accessible right at the resort.

-The Paiute Palace Casino RV Lot is located near the Paiute Palace Casino.
+The Wanaaha Casino RV Lot is located near the Wanaaha Casino.
 With the casino nearby, there is plenty of gambling fun to be had, as well as the Tu-Ka-Novie Restaurant open from breakfast to dinner and the 395 Grill Bar and Lounge open all day and late into the night.

 J Diamond RV Park (In Bishop)

-A full service RV park, with 60 sites. located in in downtown Bishop, you’ll be close to everything you need, shopping, Schat’s Bakkery, tackle shops and more!
+A full-service RV park, with 60 sites. located in downtown Bishop, you’ll be close to everything you need, shopping, Schat’s Bakery, tackle shops and more!